ericgarciaresearch/RAMeN/README.md

   --taxdump /share/all/ncbi_database/new_taxdump.zip
 ```

 **Note on Parameters:** Many of the above parameters are not required to run rainbow_bridge and there are also other options available (see rainbow documentation).
 The above set of parameters are here used for sample COI dataset.
-RAMeN uses a lenient parameter set in the Metabarcoding Module, which relaxes thresholds allowing more hit to pass initial filters.
-More strengent filters are then applied in the Regional-Remix Module allowing the user to catch potential situation where lenient filters might be beneficial for an specific dataset.
-Additionally, here we use --alpha 5 for COI (based on Antich *et. al.* 2021 https://doi.org/10.1186/s12859-021-04115-6) but would recommend --alpha 2 for other markers.
+RAMeN uses a lenient parameter set in the Metabarcoding Module, which relaxes thresholds allowing more hits to pass initial filters.
+More stringent filters are then applied in the Regional-Remix Module allowing the user to catch potential situations where lenient filters might be beneficial for an specific dataset.
+Additionally, here we use --alpha 5 for COI (based on Antich *et. al.* 2021 https://doi.org/10.1186/s12859-021-04115-6) but would recommend --alpha 2 (rainbow_bridge's default) for other markers.

 Sbatch example for a Nextflow-Git run:
 ```